|Nutrition Facts (per serving)|

 Combine all ingredients in a saucepan over low heat.
-Stir and heat until salt is dissolved and the sauce is even and runny.
+Stir and heat until the salt has dissolved, and the sauce is even and runny.

 Remove from heat and keep warm (but not hot) enough to inject.

 Fill marinade syringe with the mixture and inject into turkey breast, legs, and thighs.
-It is better to inject it in more places rather than fewer (40 rather than four).
+It is better to inject it in more places rather than fewer (40 rather than 4).
 Try to aim for the center of the meaty portions.
 Inject about 2 teaspoons per location (less if you see it oozing out).

 Season outside and under the skin with whatever rub you're using.
 Cook as directed for the correct amount of time.